tkoenig89/express-static-gzip/README.md

 Simplest use case is to either have a folder with only .gz files, or you have a folder with the .gz files next to the original files.
 Some goes for other compressions.

 # Usage
-In case you just want to serve gzipped files only this simple example would do:
+In case you just want to serve gzipped files only, this simple example would do:

 ```javascript
 var express = require("express");